-One of the scientists even goes on to state that plants are high in vitamin C, and since our bodies can’t make vitamin C, it’s clear that we are meant to eat plants.
+One of the scientists in Game Changers even goes on to state that plants are high in vitamin C, and since our bodies can’t make vitamin C, it’s clear that we are meant to eat plants.

 Well, yes, but does that mean we should only eat plants?
 Is there a world where people can eat both plants and animal protein?

 Research on the early human diet says yes.

 About 10,000 years ago, around 8,000 B.C., the development of agriculture and the domestication of animals began.
 This was a time where human beings started to get strategic about their meal planning.
 For the 2 million years preceding agriculture, humans played the hunter-gatherer game.

 And they weren’t hunting berries; they were hunting animals.